rotundasoftware/parcelify/README.md

 Create css bundles from npm packages using the [browserify](http://browserify.org/) dependency graph.

-* Use npm packages for reusable interface components that have their own styles.
+* Use npm packages for reusable interface components.
 * Easily include transforms for scss, less, etc. on a per-package basis.
 * Rebuild css bundle automatically with watch mode.